Let’s Connect:

 Perfect Ball Valves

 The ball valve consists of a spherical spool with a hole and a corresponding seat.
 The spool is located in the valve body, allowing fluid to flow freely when the spool and seat are aligned.
-The stem or handle is connected to the spool and can be rotated to align or misalign the hole with the seat, thereby controlling the flow of fluid.
+The stem or handle is connected to the spool and can be rotated to align or misalign the hole with the seat, thereby controlling the fluid flow.

 Operation of the ball valve

-When the spool is in the open position, the hole is aligned with the seat, creating a straight path for fluid flow.
+When the spool is open, the hole is aligned with the seat, creating a straight path for fluid flow.
 When the stem or handle is rotated, the spool turns, causing the hole to be misaligned with the seat, gradually restricting or shutting off fluid flow.

 How to choose the housing material for ball valves